prashx1908/Zeobot/README.md

-# Assignment 2: Building a Support Agent Chatbot for CDP
+Support Agent Chatbot-ZeoTap BOT for CDP

 ## Objective:
 Develop a chatbot capable of answering "how-to" questions related to four Customer Data Platforms (CDPs): **Segment**, **mParticle**, **Lytics**, and **Zeotap**.
 The chatbot extracts relevant information from the official documentation of these platforms to provide users with step-by-step guidance.